perdomocarlos/openmp-workshop/README.md

 This workshop is guided by a presentation.
 During the presentation is required to make changes to the code present in this repository.
 In addition, questions are suggested to discuss during the talk.

+## Conclusions

+* To get advange of the computational power available on parallel computer it is neccesary the parallel programming.

+* Use of compiler flags is also an alternative to optimize the code execution.

+* Some applications only need compile optimizations to improve their runtime.
+As is the case in section 5.parallel_for - 2.activity (vectors addition).

+* Other applications work well with compile optimizations and OpenMP parallelism, as is the case in section 3.solution (matrix multiplication).

 ## References

 [OpenMP - Lawrence Livermore National Laboratory](https://computing.llnl.gov/tutorials/openMP/)